theogrillat/porfolio/README.md

 - Flutter SDK (3.0 or higher)
 - Dart SDK (3.0 or higher)
-- Android Studio / VS Code with Flutter extensions
+- VS Code with Flutter extensions
-- Xcode (for iOS development)
 - Chrome (for web development)
 - Firebase project setup